Jessie Stevenson British, b. 1993

 Jessie Stevenson (b.
 1993, Norwich, UK) is a London based artist.
 She graduated from Central Saint Martins with a BA in Fine Art in 2017 and completed her MFA in Painting at the Slade in 2022, for which she received The Bartolomeu dos Santos Award.
 She was the Honorary Research Fellow to the Slade Material Research Project 2023–2025.

 Stevenson’s immersive abstract paintings are inspired by nature, personal experience, and materiality, evoking a deep sense of nostalgia and escapism.
 Her expansive approach to painting incorporates writing, drawing, and animation, often finding associations that span time and place: ancient history and Romantic poetry, geographical hinterlands and urban dynamics.
 Together, these elements offer a visual palimpsest of memories.
-Adaptable, unfixed, and ephemeral, the canvas becomes a wilderness of its own; a shifting landscape where marks, pigments, and words gather into poetic visions that move between flux and harmony.
+Adaptable, unfixed, and ephemeral, the canvas becomes a wilderness of its own; a shifting painterly landscape where marks, pigments, and words gather into poetic visions evoking a deep sense of nostalgia and escapism.